vincentowler/predictament/README.md

 # Predictament

-Prediction tournament app for economic research at Cornell Univsersity
+Prediction tournament app for economic research at Cornell University

 ## Quick Start for development